 Do I need a freshwater or saltwater fishing license or both?
-In general, you need a freshwater license to take freshwater fish and a saltwater license to take saltwater fish, unless one of the exemptions specified.
+In general, you need a freshwater license to take freshwater fish and a saltwater license to take saltwater fish, unless one of the exemptions specified on Licenses applies.
 If you are fishing in fresh water where no saltwater species live, you need a freshwater license and, likewise, if you are fishing in the ocean or Gulf you need a saltwater license.
 However, when you get into estuarine areas where salt and fresh water mix and fish of both types can be found, the issue becomes less clear.
 The interpretation of the rule is:

 You need either a freshwater, saltwater or combination license, or appropriate exemption, to take fish (take is legally defined as taking, attempting to take, pursuing, molesting, capturing or killing any fish, or their nests or eggs by any means whether or not such actions result in obtaining possession of such fish or their nests or eggs).
 If you are using species-specific gear, your license should be appropriate (e.g., freshwater or saltwater) to the species you are targeting.
 Otherwise you need an appropriate type license to keep your catch and must immediately release any species for which you are not licensed.
 License requirements follow the species of fish, regardless of where they are caught.
 For example, if you only have a freshwater license and are primarily fishing for largemouth bass or bream (freshwater species) in a river, but happen to catch a red drum (a saltwater species), you must immediately release the red drum.
 An exception is you may take mullet from fresh water with only a freshwater fishing license, even though they are normally considered a saltwater species.